On border tour, Harris cites 'progress' in 'tough' situation

 White House press secretary Jen Psaki said Harris chose El Paso because of that's where Trump announced some of his controversial immigration policies that Biden sought to roll back.

-“It's a place that has a little bit of historic connection in that regard and it's an opportunity to draw a bit of a contrast with what we're trying to accomplish," she said.
+“It's an opportunity to draw a bit of a contrast with what we're trying to accomplish," she said.

-Nonetheless the head of a major Latino civil rights group expressed concerns that Harris's visit was “a day late and a dollar short.”
+Nonetheless the head of a major Latino civil rights group expressed concerns that Harris' visit was “a day late and a dollar short.”

-“It almost feels like they’re being kind of forced into it by the local communities, as well as the Republicans’ political attacks from the right," said Domingo Garcia, president of the League of United Latin American Citizens.

 “They should own this, and they should solve it, because it does need a bipartisan solution,” he said.